atbrew/atbrew.github.io/docs/cv.markdown

 ***Shutterstock - Dublin, Ireland***
 *July 2023 - Present*

-Shutterstock is a two-sided marketplace that allows contributors to sell images.
+Shutterstock is a two-sided marketplace that allows contributors to sell images to customers.
 Generative AI disrupts this business model.

-I lead a team delivering Generative AI-powered image creation and editing tools.
-We built a profitable credits-based product by integrating text-to-image models from external vendors (OpenAI, Google), strategic partnerships (Databricks), and internal models.
+I lead the full stack team delivering Generative AI-powered image creation and editing tools and facilitate the wider community of practice within the department.
+We have built a profitable credits-based product by integrating text-to-image models from external vendors (e.g. OpenAI, Google, AWS), strategic partnerships (Databricks), and internal models.
 We achieve a 70%+ monthly retention rate and are rapidly gaining stock-photography market share.
-Our growth surpasses other significant media types on Shutterstock, supported by cohesive UX integration into Shutterstock.com and the following machine learning strategies:
+Our growth surpasses other significant media types on Shutterstock, supported by cohesive UX integration into Shutterstock.com by following machine learning strategies:

 - **Generative Model Optimization**: We developed automated prompt refinement and parameter selection techniques, improving conversion rates by 30% on vendor-supplied models.

-- **Generative Model Recomendations**: We implemented an automated text-to-image recommendation system that uses user prompts to select the best generators.
-This increased conversion rates by 10%.
-We enabled this by doubling the speed of validation using a purpose built traffic routing system.
+- **Generative Model Recomendations**: We implemented an automated text-to-image recommendation system that leverages user prompts and page context to select the best generators.
+This increased conversion rates by 20%+.
+We enabled this by doubling the speed of validation using a purpose built traffic routing system which enables  scientists to deploy independently.

 - **Safety and Indemnity**: We launched automated moderation mechanisms that achieved ~100% recall in key brand safety areas (e.g., child safety) while maintaining high precision to avoid penalizing non-violating users.